Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

 \subsection{The density of strongly normalizable terms}

-From Theorem~\ref{th:widthtwo} we know that almost all terms are of width at most $2$.
-In Section \ref{lambda} we introduced the notion of 'safeness' for terms of width $2$ with the following property: safeness and $\lambda$-width at most $2$ imply strong normalisation (Proposition~\ref{width2sn}).
+From Theorem~\ref{th:widthtwo} (using $g(n)=\ln(n)^2+3$ for instance) we know that almost all terms are of width at most $2$.
+In Section \ref{lambda} we introduced the notion of 'safe' terms of width $2$ which implies strong normalization (Proposition~\ref{width2sn}).

 Now we prove that the set of unsafe terms of width $2$ has density $0$.